 We are proud that our workforce is well trained, with our mandatory training statistics 95 - 97% for 2019.
-We actively encourage our staff to develop through our comprehensive supervision structures that link to continued professional development (CPD).
-An example of our commitment to staff development includes supporting Health Care Assistants to complete their nurse training.
+We actively encourage our staff to develop their skills and knowledge through comprehensive and supportive supervision, which links to continued professional development.
+For example, we support our healthcare assistants to complete their nurse training.

-We continue to aspire to provide an inclusive ‘outstanding’ service by improving engagement with patients, carers and staff, based on least restrictive practice and via quality improvement initiatives.
+We aspire to providing an inclusive and outstanding service by improving our engagement with patients, carers and staff,, based on least restrictive practice and quality improvements.

 You will need to phone us on 0116 207 7700 to arrange to visit.
 All relevant information will then be provided.

 Professional and social visitors must provide photo ID and will require registration on the visitors' database.